autodo-app/legal/privacy-policy.md

 ## Communications

-All communication by e-mail will comply with ABEMD rules, so there will be no SPAM.
+All communication by e-mail will comply with CAN-SPAM rules, so there will be no spam.
 If you no longer wish to receive our communications by email, simply select this option in one of the messages sent from the **AUTODO APP**.

 Mobile notifications should be disabled in the Settings area of ​​your Android or iOS phone if they are no longer desired.

-If you detect any SPAM, please contact the **DEVELOPERS** at contact@autodo.app.
+If you detect any spam, please contact the **DEVELOPERS** at contact@autodo.app.

 ## Updates